-Speaking Skills in an EFL Class
+Speaking skills in an EFL Class

 For example, the students role-play buying a ticket and asking the times for a train.
 If students do well, then it is possible to expand a role play into a simulation and involve several people at once.
-At Level 6 TESOL Diploma, we train you to deliver interesting and engaging speaking activities.
+As part of the Level 6 TESOL Diploma, we train you to deliver interesting and engaging speaking activities.

 A development of this for better students would be to encourage a debate.
 This can easily be turned into an activity that spans more than one lesson, with the students engaging in researching, discussing and developing their arguments and ideas, before actually engaging in the debate itself.
 Again, the teacher is in a good position to guide the debate and either keep it tightly controlled, or allow it to expand and develop freely, depending on the students and their enthusiasm.

 There are plenty of activities which a teacher can use in the classroom to encourage further discussions, and not just as a main activity either.
 Discussion can be encouraged right from the start of the class with ice breaking activities such as hangman, where the teacher gets the students to guess the spelling of a word one letter at a time.
 If the teacher sets the class up in groups, then each group can discuss, in English, what their guess is going to be.

-One more activity that can prove interesting for students is to give the students the name of a celebrity which is attached to their back.
-They can ask their cohort a series of questions to which they can only answer “yes,” or “no.” The student has to try to guess who they are.
+One more activity that can prove interesting for students is to attach them the name of a celebrity to their back.
+They can ask their fellow students a series of questions to find out who the celebrity is, to which the students can only answer “yes” or “no.” From the answers, they have to try and guess who they are.

 This can be modified by giving the students a wider choice.
 Rather than limiting the students to a celebrity, they could be an object, such as a potato.

 We at Notting Hill College have developed resources to help you deliver interesting EFL lessons, as well as resources to make your learning journey for Level 6 TESOL Diploma a smooth and interesting one.